-The fictional marvel of robotic technology, exoskeletons and robot suits are all just a vision into a faraway future.
-We’ve all seen the countless sci-fi movies about robotic limbs and mind-operated machinery but today, this type of technology could be possible helping paraplegics and disabled people walk again.
+The fictional marvel of robotic technology, exoskeletons, and robot suits are all just a vision of a faraway future.
+We’ve all seen countless sci-fi movies about robotic limbs and mind-operated machinery but today, this type of technology could be possible to help paraplegics and disabled people walk again.

 Michael Gore shared his poignant and heart-warming story, saying: “This is the first time I’ve stood up since my injury.
 This is the first time I’ve stood up in five years.”

 Watch his full story here on Youtube, where Gore talks about how the new technology by Parker Hannifin and Vanderbilt University has transformed his life.

 Human exoskeletons, as seen in the Michael Gore story are designed to work alongside intensive rehabilitation care.
 With the correct rehabilitation, the mobility improvements with an exoskeleton can be dramatically increased.
 The engineers at Parker Hannifin were focused on creating a robotic system that was easy to use and lightweight to wear.
 With no backpack, unlike other prototypes created in previous trials, the Indego system was designed to give something that is utterly priceless – independence.

 Another system, which first made the news back in 2009, was a Japanese suit called HAL (Hybrid Assistive Limb), an engineering project at Cyberdyne Corporation in the city of Tsukuba.

 The suit was designed to “upgrade the existing physical capabilities of the human body” (read more about the Hybrid Assistive Limb here)

 HAL, weighing 23kg, unlike the Indego system, uses a backpack battery, is strapped to the body, and can be controlled by thought.
 More recently, in July 2014, reports reveal that scientists all over the world are in a race to bring these life-changing systems to market, including the makers of HAL.

 Robotics Today and in the Future